WTMG: History

-Rhythmic and Urban Contemporary

 Later in 1988, WFEZ transformed into a Rhythmic Contemporary or "Churban" station, playing urban, dance and pop.
 Ocala-Gainesville radio veteran Tony Downes helped program it, along with station general manager Mark Tillery.
 "Hot 92.1" was a ratings success and paved the way for a move to mainstream urban which took to the air in the early 1990s.
 It has played Hip Hop, R&B, Old School and Classic Soul and on Sunday mornings, Urban Gospel.
 The station adopted the WTMG call sign in 1996 and moved to 101.3 FM.

 At first, it was Gainesville's only Urban radio station, targeting the Mainstream Urban and Urban Adult Contemporary audiences alike.
 By 2009, WTMG began to evolve to a rhythmic Contemporary direction with an emphasis on hit-driven Hip-Hop and R&B. Because of this shift, Nielsen BDS placed the station on the Rhythmic Airplay panel.
 The station added the nationally syndicated Rickey Smiley Show for morning drive time.

-Tower destroyed

 On September 29, 2024, WTMG went off the air when its tower was destroyed.
 It was hit by high winds from Hurricane Helene.
 The station's signal has been moved to WDVH 980 AM and W231DH 94.1 FM.